TonyPhipps/tech-notes/pickleball.md

 # Serving
 - Develop and keep a calming ritual before serving.
-- Contact ball upward, below waist, and below highest part of wrist.
+- Stay legal - Contact ball upward, below waist, and below highest part of wrist.
 - Aim deep, like last 1 ft of service box.
 - Aim to opponents offhand, forcing a backhand swing.
 - Vary your aim location to keep opponent on their toes.